Ramírez slam in 9-run 2nd, Guardians top White Sox in Game 1

 Cleveland won at home for the first time with its new name.
 The Guardians had lost their first three at Progressive Field this season.

+“That was great,” Cleveland pitcher Shane Bieber said.
+“The longer the inning our hitters have, the better.
+And the second was a long one.”

-The Guardians got eight straight hits off Keuchel (1-1), who allowed a career-high 10 runs and 10 hits before the former Cy Young Award winner was pulled with no outs in the second.
+The Guardians delivered eight straight hits off Keuchel (1-1), who allowed a career-high 10 runs and 10 hits, before the former Cy Young Award winner was pulled with no outs in the second.

+“I watched it back on film, it didn’t look any better,” Keuchel said.
+“I was trying to do the best I could.
+You just kind of tip your hat and move on.”

 Chicago didn’t help its left-hander too much, either, making four errors in the first two innings — three by All-Star shortstop Tim Anderson — that contributed to a pair of unearned runs.

-Former Cy Young winner Shane Bieber (1-0) won for the first time since June 8, 2021, allowing one run and four hits in six innings.
-The right-hander struck out seven without issuing a walk.
+Bieber (1-0) won for the first time since June 8, 2021, allowing one run and four hits in six innings.
+The former Cy Young Award winner struck out seven without issuing a walk.

 Josh Naylor and Oscar Mercado had two hits apiece and Myles Straw scored three runs for the Guardians.
 Second baseman Gabriel Arias made his major league debut, scoring and driving in a run.